 7. Orthopaedic surgeon

-Orthopaedic surgeons handle the diagnosis and treatment of issues of the musculoskeletal system, including bones, joints, muscles, associated nerves, arteries, and overlying skin.
+Orthopedic surgeons, the ACS says, handle the diagnosis and treatment of issues of the musculoskeletal system, including bones, joints, muscles, associated nerves, arteries, and overlying skin.

-• Common conditions addressed: Hearing loss, balance disorders, ringing in the ears, sinus and nasal cavity disorders, snoring, deviated septum, allergies, smell and taste disorders, migraine headaches, and disorders of the throat, esophagus and larynx.
+- Common conditions addressed: Hearing loss, balance disorders, ringing in the ears, sinus and nasal cavity disorders, snoring, deviated septum, allergies, smell and taste disorders, migraine headaches, and disorders of the throat, esophagus, and larynx.

-• Subspecialties: Otology and neurology, laryngology, facial reconstructive and plastic surgery, and sleep disorders.
+- Common Subspecialties: Otology and neurology, laryngology, facial reconstructive and plastic surgery, and sleep disorders.

 9. Pediatric surgeon